Masters Tournament: Caddies

+Venue regulations and prohibited items

+Patrons who have obtained a ticket to access Augusta National must comply with a strict policy regarding the use of technological devices during the tournament.
+The organization clearly states that "the use of any device for phone calls, emails, text messaging, or to record and/or transmit voice, video or data is strictly prohibited," and that cameras are "strictly prohibited on Tournament days" but "are permitted for still photography and personal use only" on practice days, at the start of the competition week.
+Noise and music-producing devices (radios, TVs, speakers), flags, posters, and, unsurprisingly, weapons are also forbidden.
+Breaking these rules may lead to ejection from the venue and permanent loss of tickets.
+Payphones are available throughout the course for spectators needing to make a call.
+These policies were established to reduce distractions and encourage patrons to carpe diem, ensuring smooth play and calm on the course while upholding the tournament's etiquette, atmosphere, and tradition.

 Format

 The Masters is the first major championship of the year.
 Since 1948, its final round has been scheduled for the second Sunday of April, with several exceptions.
 It ended on the first Sunday four times (1952, 1957, 1958, 1959) and the 1979 and 1984 tournaments ended on April 15, the month's third Sunday.
 The first edition in 1934 was held in late March and the next ten were in early April, with only the 1942 event scheduled to end on the second Sunday.
 The 2020 event, postponed by the COVID-19 pandemic, was held from November 12 to 15, thus being the last major of the year.

 Similar to the other majors, the tournament consists of four rounds at 18 holes each, Thursday through Sunday (when there are no delays).
 The Masters has a relatively small field of contenders when compared with other golf tournaments, so the competitors play in groups of three for the first two rounds (36 holes) and the field is not split to start on the 1st and 10th tees unless weather shortens the available playing time.
 The tournament is unique in that it is the only major tournament conducted by a private club rather than a national golf organization like the PGA.

 Originally, the Masters was the only tournament to use two-man pairings during the first two rounds.
 It was also the only event to re-pair based on the leaderboard before Friday's round, as most tournaments only do this on the weekend.
 This practice ended in the early 2000s when the Masters switched to the more standard three-man groups and the groups are now kept intact on Friday, with players sharing the same playing partners in both of the first two rounds.